 "Alon" was an interesting bit of history: While Forney was building the 'Coupe, one company which came mighty close to buying the type certificate was Beech.
 John Allen (the Beech plant manager) and Lee Higdon (the Beech accounting manager) felt strongly that Beech should take it on, but Olive Beech got cold feet and said no. So they quit and setup the Allen-Higdon (ALON) company to do it.
 They were so impressed with the plane that they bought the company.
 Alon made a number of speed/power changes to the airplane and reverted to providing rudder pedals as standard, with the 2-control by special order only.
 They changed from vertically sliding window entry to a sliding canopy.

 Some people dump on 'Coupes.
 It's unfair and ignorant criticism, but it keeps the prices down and the secret in the family.
 If you ever have to opportunity to fly a 'Coupe - try it!

 [ed additions: The Ercoupe has climb and cruise performance very similar to the performance of a Cessna 150 - but it drops like a rock when the power goes off.
 The best thing about a 'Coupe is you can fly it with the sliding windows down (see pictures on my home page).
 My windows go down in April and stay down until Halloween.

-The 415-C and -CD models have a gross weight of 1260 lbs and therefore may be flown by pilots with only a Light-Sport license.
+The 415-C and -CD models have a gross weight of 1260 lbs and therefore may be flown by pilots with only a Sport Pilot license.
 It is the only standard category aircraft to meet these requirements that is not a taildragger.
-As such, the price on these models has skyrocketed since the light sport license was created.]
+As such, the price on these models has skyrocketed since the Sport Pilot license was created.]

 Michael Gillespie (michaelg <at> gray.mb.ca)